AndreasKaratzas/nn-optimization/docs/presentation/README.md

-# Thesis presentation
+# Presentation

-LaTeX presentation corresponding to my thesis.
+LaTeX presentation for this project.

 ### Installation